If you’ve gotten in trouble behind the wheel in Nevada, you could be ordered by the court to file for an SR-22.

 While it’s commonly called SR-22 insurance, an SR-22 isn’t insurance at all.
 Rather, it’s a document your insurance company files with the state to prove you’re covered by the minimum car insurance required to legally drive.

-Here’s a look at how you can get and maintain an SR-22 in the Silver State.
+Here’s a look at how you can get and maintain an SR-22 in Nevada.

 Do I need SR-22 insurance in Nevada?

 Your state DMV will let you know if you need to file an SR-22.
 Common reasons for license suspensions and revocations in the state include:

 - Accumulating too many points on your driving record.